micans/pick/README.md

 that are equal to or larger than `x`, assuming `x` is the smallest value in its allotted bucket.

 Usage of `qn` and `qnr` is similar to that of dictionaries.
-Quantile steps are read from a file and given a name similar to dictionaries, and `qn` and `qnr` take in a numerical value and a quantisation name similar to how `map` takes a string value and a dictionary name.
+Quantile steps are read from a file and given a name with `--quant-NAME=/path/to/file`, similar to how dictionaries are loaded.
+Then `qn` and `qnr` take in a numerical value and a quantisation name similar to how `map` takes a string value and a dictionary name.

 The script `quants` can be used to create the required `N-1` quantile steps.